JetBrains/kotlin-web-site/pages/docs/reference/evolution/migrating-multiplatform-project-to-14.md

 When using the IR compiler, the `binaries.executable()` instruction must be present in the `js` target configuration block of your `build.gradle(.kts)`.
 If this option is omitted, only Kotlin-internal library files are generated.
 These files can be used from other projects, but not run on their own.

 For backwards compatibility, when using the legacy compiler for Kotlin/JS, including or omitting `binaries.executable()` will have no effect – executable files will be generated in either case.
-To make the legacy backend stop producing executable files without the presence of `binaries.executable()` (e.g. to improve build times where runnable artifacts aren't required), set `kotlin.js.generate.executable.default=false` in your `gradle.properties`.
+To make the legacy backend stop producing executable files without the presence of `binaries.executable()` (for example, to improve build times where runnable artifacts aren't required), set `kotlin.js.generate.executable.default=false` in your `gradle.properties`.

 ### Changes related to Dukat